ryanbugden/MMnSC/README.md

 #### Known Issues:

-* Unchecking the on-off checkbox doesn't seem to remove the observer. hunch: the UI is instantiated anew each time the popover is opened, and it forgets about the observer to be removed?
+* Observer is added upon space center open.
+Checking the on-off checkbox doesn't manipulate the observer itself, so it may be expensive...